zluigon/git-collaboration/README.md

 ## Part 4A: `git push`
 1. **Both Partners**: Go to your personal GitHub fork of the repo.
 You will notice that even if you refresh the page, you will not see Partner A's commit or any of the changes you have made so far.
 Currently Partner A has only been making changes to their local repository.
 2. **Partner A**: To see the commit in their GitHub remote, Partner A must push those changes.
-To do so, type the `git push` command, followed by the name of the remote you want to push changes to and then the branch to push to (in junior phase, you will almost always push to the master branch, but you can push to other branches as well).
+To do so, type the `git push` command, followed by the name of the remote you want to push changes to and then the branch to push to (in junior phase, you will almost always push to the main branch, but you can push to other branches as well).
 ```bash
 git push origin main
 ```